mkxml/dotfiles/README.md

 Also, you may want to change the `.path` to best suit your environment.

-Remember to check `.macOS` as well because there are some options there that are related to personal taste.
+Remember to check `osconfig.sh` as well because there are some options there that are related to personal taste.

 ## Original Author